 Marketers may better target their campaigns by classifying customers according to their demands and usage patterns.
 Upsell offers to higher tiers or premium features can be used to target promising clients and add value.
 At the same time, they may listen to clients on the verge of leaving and fix whatever problems they’re having so that they stay.

-Customers’ firmographics, demographics, technographics, and market trends can be better profiled and segmented with the help of third-party apps instead than solely relying on internal data.
+Customers’ firmographics, demographics, technographics, and market trends can be better profiled and segmented with the help of third-party apps instead of solely relying on internal data.

 If your research and customer data show that a particular segment of customers has a strong interest or need that could be met by integrating a third-party app, this presents an opportunity.